stream-project/Maturity_Model/README.md

 ## Overview

-This repository contains a module from the **STREAM** (*Strategic Tools for Rational Design of Advanced Energy Materials*) project by **KIT** (*Karlsruhe Institute of Technology*).
+This repository contains a module from the **STREAM** (*Semantic Representation, networking and ‎Curating quality-assured material data‎*) project by **KIT** (*Karlsruhe Institute of Technology*).
 It includes an Excel file aiming to create a maturity model for experimental materials data following the FAIR principles.
 This model assists in assessing the maturity level of data based on its Findability, Accessibility, Interoperability, and Reusability (FAIR).

 ## File Structure